ganeshhp/jenkins-kubernetes/README.md

-TO deploy the resources in kube cluster, make necessary changes in Node name and volume path
+TO deploy the resources in kube cluster, make necessary changes in Node name and volume path in volume.yaml file